March 1504 lunar eclipse

 A total lunar eclipse occurred on 1 March 1504, visible at sunset for the Americas, and later over night over Europe and Africa, and near sunrise over Asia.

-Christopher Columbus, in an effort to induce the inhabitants of Jamaica to continue provisioning him and his hungry men, successfully intimidated them by correctly predicting a total lunar eclipse for 1 March 1504 (visible on the evening of 29 February in the Americas).
+During his fourth and last voyage, Christopher Columbus induced the inhabitants of Jamaica to continue provisioning him and his hungry men, successfully intimidating them by correctly predicting a total lunar eclipse for 1 March 1504 (visible on the evening of 29 February in the Americas).

 Some have claimed that Columbus used the Ephemeris of the German astronomer Regiomontanus, but Columbus himself attributed the prediction to the Almanach by Abraham Zacuto.

 Visibility

 The eclipse was visible after sunset on 29 February from most of North America, all of South America, as well as across Europe, Africa, and western Asia on the morning of 1 March.

 Observations

 On 30 June 1503, Christopher Columbus beached his two last caravels and was stranded in Jamaica.
 The indigenous people of the island welcomed Columbus and his crew and fed them, but after six months, they halted the food supply, dissatisfied with what the Spaniards could provide in trade.

 Columbus had on board an almanac authored by Abraham Zacuto of astronomical tables covering the years 1475–1506.
 Upon consulting the book, he noticed the date and the time of an upcoming lunar eclipse.
 He was able to use this information to his advantage.
-He requested a meeting for that day with the Cacique, the leader, and told him that God was angry with the local people's treatment of Columbus and his men.
+He requested a meeting for that day with the cacique, the leader, and told him that God was angry with the local people's treatment of Columbus and his men.
 Columbus said God would provide a clear sign of displeasure by making the rising full Moon appear "inflamed with wrath".

 The lunar eclipse and the red Moon appeared on schedule, and the indigenous people were impressed and frightened.
 The son of Columbus, Ferdinand, wrote that the people:

 Columbus went into his cabin, ostensibly to pray, and timed the eclipse with his hourglass.
 Shortly before the totality ended after 48 minutes, he told the frightened indigenous people that they were going to be forgiven.
 When the Moon started to reappear from the shadow of the Earth, he told them that God had pardoned them.